aejmelaeus/NServiceBus.SequenceGate/README.md

 Usually message driven systems are designed in such a way that message order does not matter.

-However this might not always be possible and this Sequence Gate tries to solve that problem.
-One way to correlate message order in NServiceBus is to use Sagas.
-We could have two events "CompanyCreated" and "CompanyUpdated".
-We could have a Saga to handle when the "CompanyUpdated" event is arriving before the "CompanyCreated".

-The scenario that the Sequence Gate is solving is when there are states that takes out each other and the last stat is the one that we are intrested in.
+If it is not possible to do that, Sagas in NServiceBus is a good way to correlate message ordering.
+This works when the message semantics has a distinct flow.
+When something for example is `Initialized` then `Activated` and last `Terminated`.
+Then the Saga can pick up `Activated` and store some intermidiate result until the `Initialized` event is received.

+However, this is not possible in all scenarios.
 Examples of this might be `UserEmailUpdated` or `PermissionGrantedForUser` and `PermissionDeniedForUser`.
 These types of events are important to get in the right order in downstream systems.

 ## Sequence

-The messages are anchored in time using a time stamp in the Publishing system.
+The messages are anchored in time using a time stamp in the publishing endpoint.
 Time is expected to be handled in UTC-format in all endpoints.
 The computers publishing messages are expected to have synchronized time.

 ## Data